-The USG organization shall develop, implement, maintain and disseminate a written cybersecurity program plan that...
+The USG organization shall develop, implement, maintain and disseminate a written cybersecurity program plan that:

-- 1. Provides an overview of the requirements for the cybersecurity program and a description of the cybersecurity program management safeguards (controls). - (a) Designates a trained and dedicated Information Security Professional to implement the plan. - (b) Defines how internal and external risks are identified. - 1.
-Establishes data management lifecycle procedures. - 2.
-Introduces risk assessment that considers identification, protection, detection, response and recovery plans. - (c) Designs and implements cybersecurity safeguards to control the identified risks. - 1.
-Designs and implements a response plan. - 2.
-Regularly monitors the safeguard effectiveness. - 3.
-Defines notifying USG/USO in the event of a data breach when appropriate. - (d) Oversees third party systems, products and service providers to implement and maintain safeguards. - (e) Reviews, evaluates, adjusts and updates the Cybersecurity Plan annually. - 1.
-Protects the Cybersecurity Plan from unauthorized disclosure and modification. - 2.
-Approves plan by senior official with accountability and authority. - 2.
-Implements biannual and mandatory awareness training to all employees.
+- 1) Provides an overview of the requirements for the cybersecurity program and a description of the cybersecurity program management safeguards (controls). - a) Designates a trained and dedicated information security professional to implement the plan. - b) Implements a cybersecurity governance program. - c) Defines how internal and external risks are identified. - i) Establishes data management lifecycle procedures. - ii) Introduces risk assessment that considers identification, protection, detection, response and recovery plans. - d) Designs and implements cybersecurity safeguards to control the identified risks. - i) Designs and implements a response plan. - ii) Regularly monitors the safeguard effectiveness. - iii) Notifies USG/USO in the event of a data breach as defined.3 - e) Oversees third party systems, products and service providers to implement and maintain safeguards. - f) Reviews, evaluates, adjusts and updates the Cybersecurity Plan annually. - i) Protects the plan from unauthorized disclosure and modification. - ii) Plans are approved by cybersecurity governance committee and/or senior official with accountability and authority. - 2) Implements biannual and mandatory awareness training to all employees.